Cornellio/snaphost/README.md

 # Snaphost

 Snaphost is a bare bones script used for Puppet development in cases where reverting a system by removing packages and files is sufficient.
 I find it useful for quick, incremental development on systems where simply deleting files and removing packages is enough to bring it back to a reasonably clean state.
-It's not intended to replace true a true testing framework.
-For that, use rspec and Beaker.
+It's not intended to replace a true testing framework.
+For that, use rspec and Beaker with Vagrant.

 ## Usage